Giorgio Roselli

-Giorgio Roselli (born 1 October 1957) is an Italian professional football coach and a former player, who played as a midfielder.
+Giorgio Roselli (born 1 October 1957) is an Italian professional football coach and a former player who played as a midfielder.

 Career

 Born in Montone, Roselli began playing football with local side Spoleto.
 In 1975, he signed with Internazionale, where he would make his Serie A debut against Roma on 25 January 1976.

 On 1 October 2018, he was hired by Sambenedettese.

 On 24 June 2019, he signed with Serie C club Monopoli.
 After two league games, one win and one loss, he was fired on 2 September 2019.

 On 10 January 2020, he was appointed as head coach of the Maltese Premier League team Senglea Athletic.
 His experience leading the Cottonera side only lasted until the end of February, when he was relieved of his duties by the club.

 On 17 February 2021, he was named new head coach of Serie C club Vibonese until the end of the season.

+On 1 December 2023, Roselli returned to management as the new head coach of relegation-struggling Serie C club Brindisi.
+He was dismissed on 20 February 2024, leaving Brindisi in last place in the league.